WHAT I OFFER

 TOP EDITING/STORY SKILLS: I’ve been writing my life for 25 years.
 I’ve written and recorded over 30 slice-of-life commentaries for NPR’s “All Things Considered.”
 I’ve published memoir, essay collections, creative non-fiction, blog posts, spiritual reflections, columns, and features.

 SUCCESS: I’ve been featured in the Best American Spiritual Writing series, and received numerous “Notable Essay” citations in the Best American Essays series.
 My memoir Parched was named by The Fix as one of their top ten addiction memoirs.
-My book Holy Desperation (Loyola Press) won both “Book of the Year” (2018) and also placed first in the Inspiration category from the National Association of Catholic Publishers.
+My book Holy Desperation (Loyola Press) won “Book of the Year” (2018) from the Association of Catholic Publishers.
 I’ve received countless awards over the years from the Catholic Press Association for columns, reflections, and essays.

 WHAT I BELIEVE